FABPs and PET

 Adipose tissue has very high levels of FABP4, and very low levels of FABP5.
 FABPs play a role in triglyceride (TG) storage, regulation of FA concentrations, production of inflammatory cytokines, and interact with PPAR nuclear receptors.

-Macrophages contain FABP4 and FABP5, functioning in cytokine production, and interacting with PPARγ nuclear receptors and JAK2 signaling pathway.
+Macrophages contain FABP4 and FABP5, functioning in cytokine production, and interacting with PPARγ nuclear receptors and JAK2 signalling pathway.

 Central nervous system contains FABP3, FABP5, and FABP7.
 FABP3 supplies arachidonic acid for production of phospholipids, and maintains balance between certain polyunsaturated FAs.
 FABP5 supplies LCFAs for production of membranes, participates in retinoic acid utilization, and interacts with nuclear receptors.
 FABP7 provides neurons with docosahexaenoic acid for membrane synthesis and signalling.
 In peripheral nervous system, FABP8 (not found in the brain) participates in production of lipids for the myelin membranes.